Azure/azureml-examples/accelerators/federated-learning/automated_provisioning/README.md

 Taken from [here](https://github.com/Azure/AML-Kubernetes#prerequisites) (along with the K8s cluster creation/connection steps).

+0. Have PowerShell (or PowerShell Core if not on Windows).
 1. Have access to an Azure subscription.
 2. Install the [latest release of Helm 3](https://helm.sh/docs/intro/install/) - for Windows, we recommend going the _chocolatey_ route.
 3. Meet the pre-requisites listed under the [generic cluster extensions documentation](https://docs.microsoft.com/azure/azure-arc/kubernetes/extensions#prerequisites).